Noura-ou/Unsupervised-Machine-Learning-for-Customer-Market-Segmentation/README.md

 Visualize and explore datasets

-Understand the theory and intuition behind k-means clustering machine learning algorithm
+the theory and intuition behind k-means clustering machine learning algorithm

 Learn how to obtain the optimal number of clusters using the elbow method